ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 How do I install it?
 ====================

+Make sure OS v1.7 is installed.

+Send with the linking program the documents 'ndless_installer.tns' and 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of the calculator.
+The two documents must be in the same directory.

+Open 'ndless_installer' from the Documents screen of the calculator, and let it hot-reboot.
+Ndless is now installed.

+You will need to reinstall Ndless after each reboot.

 How do I upgrade from v1.0/v1.1?
 ================================

+Install OS v1.7, then follow the installation steps above.

 How do I run an executable?
 ===========================